 - Collaborate on an art or literary project.
 The process of creating art can be therapeutic and gratifying.
-You may have skills in writing or the arts that others would benefit from sharing, and taking time out to collaborate on that means not only helping develop someone else’s skills, but having time to chat, enjoy the process, and hopefully the results.
+You may have skills in writing or the arts that others would benefit from you sharing, and taking time out to collaborate on that means not only helping develop someone else’s skills, but having time to chat, enjoy the process and hopefully, the results.

 - If you’re up to it, take on a physical challenge.
 Training together for something big like a marathon is not only mentally and physically beneficial but can be a great motivation-builder that will impact more widely on your sense of wellbeing.
 Ultimately it can also produce a real sense of accomplishment.
 Having an energetic partner to train with can help keep you on track.

-Andrea Frankenthal is the founder of Hapipod.com, an online matching site for compatible homesharers to connect and exchange time or help for affordable rooms.
+Andrea Frankenthal is the founder of Hapipod.com, the only online matching site for compatible homesharers to connect and exchange time or help for affordable rooms.
 Hapipod enables people of all ages and means to enhance their home lives.
-It is FREE to register, set up a profile and see who’s available.
-Members only need pay the one-off ID check fee and subscription if and when they see someone of interest.
+Register FREE at Hapipod.com to create a profile and see who’s available.

-#IntergenerationalWeek #wellness #fitness #selfcare #wellbeing #retirement #ageism #ageingwell
+#GIW23 #wellness #fitness #selfcare #wellbeing #retirement #ageism #ageingwell #intergenerationalfriendship